Skip to main content

 Admin fees from veCRV

 veCRV holders receive a share of trading fees from Curve pools, paid in 3Crv.
-These are income — same treatment as CRV gauge rewards.
+These are income, with the same treatment as CRV gauge rewards.
 Miscellaneous income, valued at FMV on receipt, taxed at your income tax rate.
 The 3Crv tokens enter your S104 pool at that value.

 Gauge boosts and the boost multiplier